Waziup/learning-center-content/content/en/courses/7.AIDataScience/5.DataScience/_index.md

 ## 4. Improve Results

-### 1. Algorithm Tuning:

-In this process the hyperparameter of the model architecture are changed (in a specific range) and the model is trained in various combinations.
+- Algorithm Tuning - in this process the hyperparameter of the model architecture are changed (in a specific range) and the model is trained in various combinations.
 The best model can be chosen afterwards.

-### 2. Ensemble Methods:

-Like stated before, there can be a combination of different machine learning models to give the best results.
+- Ensemble Methods - like stated before, there can be a combination of different machine learning models to give the best results.
 So, it should be considered to combine different approaches, if this is feasible.

-### 3. Extreme Feature Engineering

-In extreme feature engineering the attribute decomposition and aggregation seen in data preparation is being used to make the training data more explicit.
+- Extreme Feature Engineering - in extreme feature engineering the attribute decomposition and aggregation seen in data preparation is being used to make the training data more explicit.
 It involves transforming data to forms that better relate to the learning targets.
 It can augment the value of your data and improves the overall performance of your model.
 It involves techniques like:

-- **Imputation**: handling the missing values in data
+1) **Imputation**: handling the missing values in data
-- **Discretization**: grouping sets of values together in some logical fashion into buckets or bins
+2) **Discretization**: grouping sets of values together in some logical fashion into buckets or bins
-- **Categorical encoding**: encode categorical values into numerical features -> simpler to learn
+3) **Categorical encoding**: encode categorical values into numerical features -> simpler to learn
-- **Feature splitting**: splitting features into parts can improve the value of features
+4) **Feature splitting**: splitting features into parts can improve the value of features
-- **Handling outliers**: outliers are unusually high or low values in a dataset, there are some options:
+5) **Handling outliers**: outliers are unusually high or low values in a dataset, there are some options: removal, replacing, capping, discretization.
-  - removal
-  - replacing
-  - capping
-  - discretization
-- **Variable transformations**: could help normalizing skewed data, e.g. logarithmic transformation
+6) **Variable transformations**: could help normalizing skewed data, e.g. logarithmic transformation
-- **Scaling**: scaling inputs of data can improve your model, here values are normalized, this can be achieved differently
-  - Variance scaling. data points are subtracted by their mean, the result is divided by the distribution variance, this gives a distribution with 0 mean and a variance of 1
-  - Min-Max scaling: rescaling the values in a range from 0 to 1
+7) **Scaling**: scaling inputs of data can improve your model.
+Here values are normalized.
+This can be achieved differently with methods such as: Variance scaling where data points are subtracted by their mean, the result is divided by the distribution variance; and Min-Max scaling whereby we rescale the values in a range from 0 to 1
-- **Create features**: deriving new features from existing ones, done by simple mathematical operations like: mean, median, difference, sum, mode or a product of two values
+8) **Create features**: deriving new features from existing ones, done by simple mathematical operations like: mean, median, difference, sum, mode or a product of two values

 ## 5. Present Results